A person kiteboarding on a wet beach with an orange and purple kite, backed by dark cliffs and clouds.

 Overview

-Minaun Cliffs sit 8 km north‑west of the tiny village of Dooega on Achill Island, rising to an elevation of 466 m.
-From the summit you can see the full sweep of Achill’s rugged coastline, the distant silhouette of Clare Island, and the golden stretch of Keel Strand below.
-The site is a favourite stop on the Wild Atlantic Way, especially at sunset when the cliffs catch the last light over the Atlantic.
+Minaun Cliffs sit 8 km north-west of the quiet village of Dooega on Achill Island, rising to an elevation of 466 m.
+As one of the highest points on the island, the summit offers an unbroken sweep of the Atlantic coastline, the distant silhouette of Clare Island, and the golden expanse of Keel Strand far below.
+The site is a staple stop on the Wild Atlantic Way, drawing visitors who want to experience Achill’s raw, windswept character without venturing onto lengthy mountain trails.

 What to See & Do